-Ann & Nate Levine Academy is a private, Jewish, co-educational school for students 3 months through eighth grade.
-Levine began in 1979 as the Solomon Schechter Academy of Dallas, a Conservative day school started by Congregation Shearith Israel, and was housed at the synagogue until 1997.
+Ann & Nate Levine Academy is a private, Jewish, co-educational school for students three months through eighth grade.
+Levine began in 1979 as the Solomon Schechter Academy of Dallas, a Conservative day school started by Congregation Shearith Israel and was housed in the synagogue until 1997.
 In 2005, Solomon Schechter formally separated from Shearith Israel and was renamed Ann & Nate Levine Academy – A Solomon Schechter School.

 Levine Academy is a Conservative Jewish school.
 About 50% of the families are Conservative; however, every type of observance is recognized and respected, including interfaith families.
 The school is kosher and has an optional lunch plan.
 Students can bring parve and dairy lunches and snacks from home.
 There are about 400 students at Levine.
 Levine has a campus rabbi on staff (who teaches), as well as a full-time nurse.
 Additionally, there are learning specialists at every level.

 Levine Academy’s Early Childhood Center offers Baby & Me, Toddler & Me, and Parent & Me classes and playgroups for children from 3 – 24 months.
-A full educational program for children begins at 3 months and extends from Infants through Pre-kindergarten.
+A full educational program for children begins at three months and extends from Infants through Pre-kindergarten.
 Younger students experience a developmental curriculum and attend enrichment classes like music, library, and PE.
-Jewish values and holidays are integrated into the curriculum from the earliest age, and the formal Hebrew immersion program begins in the 3 year old and Pre-K classes.
+Jewish values and holidays are integrated into the curriculum from the earliest age, and the formal Hebrew immersion program begins in the 3-year-old and Pre-K classes.

 In middle school, each 6th and 7th grader has an Individual Learning Plan, which notes strengths and weaknesses, special interests, and learning styles.
 School trips begin in middle school.
 The program culminates with a two and a half week trip to Israel for the 8th grade students.
 Levine’s Director of Judaic Studies, who has been at the school for 30 years, plans and goes on the Israel trip every year.
 Beginning in 5th grade, students can choose to take general music or band (concert, honor, or lab).
 School team sports start in the 5th grade.
 Counseling begins in the fall to prepare 8th grade students for the high school admissions process.
 100% of the students end up at their 1st choice school.
 About a third of the 8th graders decide to attend Yavneh, the Jewish high school in Dallas.